jupyter-widgets/tutorial/README.md

 # Create a kernel for this environment
 ipython kernel install --name widgets-tutorial --display-name widgets-tutorial --sys-prefix

+# The remaining steps are necessary only if using JupyterLab:

+# Install JupyterLab
+conda install -c conda-forge jupyterlab

+# NOTE: Enabling all of the extension will take several minutes

+# Enable ipywidgets in JupyterLab
+jupyter labextension install @jupyter-widgets/jupyterlab-manager

+# Enable bqplot in JupyterLab
+jupyter labextension install bqplot

+# Enable ipyvolume in JupyterLab
+jupyter labextension install ipyvolume jupyter labextension install jupyter-threejs  # also takes care of pythreejs

+# Enable ipyleaflet in JupyterLab
+jupyter labextension install jupyter-leaflet
 ```

 ## pip installation instructions